rare-magma/pbs-exporter/README.md

 - pbs_available: The available bytes of the underlying storage.
 - pbs_size: The size of the underlying storage in bytes.
 - pbs_used: The used bytes of the underlying storage.
+- pbs_snapshot_count: The total number of backups.
+- pbs_snapshot_count: The total number of backups per VM.

 ## Exported metrics example